 Community Grants: Responding to Community Needs

-As the state has evolved and grown, so too has the complexity of issues facing so many Oregonians.
-Compounding these challenges is a history of systems that have not benefited everyone equitably.
-OCF recognizes this reality, and the 2023 Community Grants program will continue to provide flexible funding for nonprofits addressing the pressing needs of communities across Oregon, informed by the voices of people who know their communities best.
+As our state has evolved and grown, so too has the complexity of issues facing us as Oregonians.
+Compounding these challenges is a history of systems that have not benefited everyone equitably, an issue that has been exacerbated by the difficulties brought on by the COVID-19 pandemic.
+OCF recognizes this reality, and the 2024 Community Grants program will continue to provide flexible funding for nonprofits addressing the pressing needs of communities across Oregon, informed by the voices of people who know their communities best.

 The relationships we're building across the state will only help our grantmaking improve.

 These are just a few of the thousands of ways Oregonians are helping Oregonians.
-Our needs are great, but so is a willingness to work together to advance opportunities for our neighbors to thrive.
+Our needs are great, but so is our willingness to work together to advance opportunities that will help our neighbors thrive.